Instinct (Hong Kong TV series): Plot

 Wong Tin (Adam Cheng) is a wealthy businessman in Hong Kong.
 Although he is honest and righteous, he is framed by a business rival.
 Pau Man-lung (Ekin Cheng) is an ICAC agent tasked with investigating the case.
 Mutual respect soon develops among Wong Tin and Man-lung.
-After Man-lung loses his job, he start to work under Wong Tin with his best friend Poon Long-ching (Roger Kwok).
+After Man-lung loses his job, he start to work under Wong Tin with his best friend Raymond Poon Long-ching (Roger Kwok).

 Although Wong Tin is a successful businessman, his personal life is not in good shape.
-He is divorced and his eldest daughter Wong Lui (Amy Kwok) resents him.
+He is divorced and his eldest daughter Sam Wong Lui (Amy Kwok) resents him.
 Wong Lui develop feelings for Man-lung after her mother died in a car crash.
 However, Man-lung had already fallen in love with Lam Ching-lit (Adia Chan).